FrancescoPaoloL/Pangrams/readme.md

 and, finally, we construct a sentence like <br>
 <i>'brave cats dart effortlessly for good-hearted individuals juggling keenly like mindful nannies openly promoting quick reactions swiftly to unitedly visualize x-rayed zebras androgynously.'</i>

-To do that we've used a Spacy NLP library that offers pre-trained language models for various languages; specifically,we've used 'en_core_web_sm' language model which provides various functionalities for processing and analyzing English text,including features like tokenization (that is splitting text into individual words or tokens), part-of-speech tagging, named entity recognition, syntactic parsing, and more.
+To do that we've used a Spacy NLP library that offers pre-trained language models for various languages; specifically,we've used <b>'en_core_web_sm'</b> language model which provides various functionalities for processing and analyzing English text, including features like tokenization (that is splitting text into individual words or tokens), part-of-speech tagging, named entity recognition, syntactic parsing, and more.

-which refers to the English language model with small size.
+So, we iterate over each letter, and create meaningful sentences while respecting the constraints mentioned above.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)